linode/apl-docs/docs/for-ops/console/usermgnt.md

 - Users are stored encrypted in the `otomi-values` repository `env/secrets.users.yaml` file.
 - The initial login credentials of a new user can be copied from the platform view user management page by platform admins only.
 - Users’ passwords are not stored in the values repo (except initial password).
-- Users’ passwords can be resetted in Keycloak (Platform admins only!).
+- A password reset can only be performed by a Platform Administrator.
 - User management follows the Single Source of Truth principle by referencing the `env/secrets.users.yaml` file in the `otomi-values` repository.
 If a new user is created directly in Keycloak, this user will be deleted at the next commit.
 - Kubernetes secrets are used to pass user data between Pods, but there is a limit for user-defined variables.
 The maximum size of a user-defined environment variable is 32,767 characters.
 This limits the amount of users that can be created to around 200.